CHCAA-EDUX/NLP-AU/syllabus/readme.md

 * Urban, C.J & Gates, K.M.
 (2020).
 "Deep Learning: A Primer for Psychologists", _Psychological Methods_.
   * (NB: Article to be published 2022, open source pre-print available through library.)
 * van Miltenburg, E., van der Lee, C., Krahmer, E. (2021).
 "Preregistering NLP research", _Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies_, 613-623.
 * Vaswani, A, Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A.N., Kaiser, Ł, & Polosukhin, I. (2017).
-'Attention is all you need", NIPS'17: Proceedings of the 31st International Conference on Neural Information Processing Systems.
+"Attention is all you need", NIPS'17: Proceedings of the 31st International Conference on Neural Information Processing Systems.

 ## Additional Resources ###
 The following resources are *not* compulsory assigned readings.
 Instead, these are a mixture of textbooks and other resources which can be used as reference texts.
 Specifically, these will be useful for people who want to improve their understanding of linear algebra and neural networks.
 I strongly recommend all of the textbooks by Gilbert Strang - he's a fantastically clear writer, which is a rare skill among mathematicians.
 VanderPlas (2016) is a useful reference text for basic data science using Python (pandas, matplotlib, scikit-learn).
 It's below the level we'll be working at but it's good to have nevertheless.